-24. Tax on Tobacco Products Other Than Cigarettes (G.S.
+25. Tax on Tobacco Products Other Than Cigarettes (G.S.
 105-113.35)

-An excise tax is levied on tobacco products other than cigarettes at the rate of two percent (2%) of the cost price of the products.
-For other tobacco products sold on or after September 1, 2005, the tax rate is three percent (3%).
+An excise tax is levied on tobacco products other than cigarettes at the rate of ten percent (10%) of the cost price of the products.
 "Cost price" means the actual gross purchase price of the other tobacco products before any discounts, rebates, or allowances and before the excise tax is applied.
 Additional charges which are included and are not set out separately on the invoice, such as freight charges that are not separately stated, are considered part of the cost price and the tax is applied to the total invoice amount before any deductions.